daniellerch/python-jpeg-toolbox/README.md

 # The JPEG Toolbox for Python

-This tool is similar to the well-known Matlab JPEG Toolbox.
-It allows to read and write JPEG low level information as, for example, the DCT coefficients.
-This project is in development and it is an unstable version.
-Please use it carefully.
+Python JPEG Toolbox  is a library similar to the well-known JPEG Toolbox for Matlab.
+It allows reading and writing low-level information from JPEG files, such as DCT coefficients or quantization matrices.

 ## Install